aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/03-mlops-components-platform.md

 ## MLOps Components

-The diagram below showcases the different components that this guide will cover as well as how each of them relate to each other.
+The diagram below showcases the some of the components that this guide will cover as well as how each of them relate to each other.

 [![AISG's End-to-end MLOps Workflow & Components Diagram](../assets/images/aisg-e2e-mlops-workflow-components_jul2023.png)](../assets/aisg-e2e-mlops-workflow-components_jul2023.html)